How to Find and Choose a Financial Advisor

 How to Choose a Financial Advisor: 10 Questions You Need To Ask

-- Will you provide me references from other professionals?
-The financial advisor should be able and willing to supply you with contact information of other clients.
+4. Will you provide me references from other professionals?
+The financial advisor should be able and willing to supply you with the contact information of other clients.
 Speaking with other clients will give you a good view of how the financial advisor will approach your situation.

-- How much contact do you have with your clients?
-Some financial advisors offer one annual meeting, while others offer a quarterly service, and still others offer a more ad hoc approach.
+6. How much contact do you have with your clients?
+Some financial advisors offer one annual meeting, while others offer a quarterly service, and/or a more ad hoc approach.
 How involved you want the financial advisor to be is a personal and financial decision.
 Forbes notes that “the J.D.
 Power & Associates survey found that investors contacted 12 or more times a year had the highest rates of satisfaction with their advisors.”

-- Do you have clients like me?
+7. Do you have clients like me?
 Find a financial advisor who has clients in a similar demographic as you.
-If the clients are roughly the same age, have the same reasons for needing a financial advisor, and have a similar income, you are likely to deal with someone who has a comprehensive understanding about what advice would work best for you.
+If the clients are roughly the same age, have the same reasons for needing a financial advisor, and have a similar income, you are likely to deal with someone who has a comprehensive understanding of what advice would work best for you.

-- Will I be working with just you or with a team?
-Examine the answer to this question in tandem with the question on how much contact they provide their clients.
+10. Will I be working with just you or with a team?
+Examine the answer to this question in tandem with the question of how much contact they provide their clients.
 If your financial advisor will only offer a short annual meeting, you might feel the presence of a team is a great benefit.

 All-in-One Change Management Tools